AmpereComputing/Windows-11-On-Ampere/README.md

 ## Summary

-This repo contains scripts and documents to assit in the installation of Windows on Ampere Platforms.
+This repo contains scripts and documents to assist in the installation of Windows on Ampere Platforms.
 It also contain applications that currently supported on this platform and how to develop applications natively on Ampere for ARM64.

 ## Table of Contents
 * [Introduction](#introduction)